global-container-format/gcf-spec/resources/image.md

 Reserved               | uint32  | Reserved
 Reserved2              | uint64  | Reserved

-The bytes of the strides that act as padding must all be set to 0. `Row Stride` represents the stride of each image row (along the width axis), while `Layer Stride` represents the stride of each 2D image, hence the size of each image in bytes, including any padding.
-Layer strides apply to all images within the array and must be non-zero for both array and non-array images. `Depth Stride` only applies to 3D images and represents the stride of each voxel layer and must be 1 for non-3D images.
+The bytes within the strides acting as padding must all be set to 0. `Row Stride` represents the stride of each image row (along the width axis), while `Layer Stride` represents the stride of each image, hence the size of each image in bytes, including padding.
+Layer strides apply to all images within the array and must equal the image depth stride for non-array images. `Depth Stride` applies to 3D images, represents the stride of each voxel layer and must be equal to the row stride for non-3D images.

-The relationship between the different strides within the uncompressed mip level data satisfies the following equation, which also encodes how the mip level data must be encoded:
+The relationship between the different strides within the uncompressed mip level data satisfies the following equation, which also encodes how the mip level data must be laid out:

 ```
 address(x, y, z, layer) = layer_stride * layer + depth_stride * z + row_stride * y + x * element_size
 ```

-Where `element_size` is the texel or voxel size, in bytes, according to the resource format.
+Where `element_size` is the pixel (texel or voxel) size, in bytes, according to the resource format.